 Get Help Now

-If you or someone you know has experienced interpersonal violence, you may be trying to navigate next steps.
-Here are a few key places to start.
+If you or someone you know has experienced Sex-Based Misconduct (sexual assault, dating/domestic violence, sexual harassment, stalking), you may be trying to navigate next steps.
+Here are a few key places to start:

 In the event of an emergency, please call 911 for immediate assistance.